FAQs

 Must students from the member schools continue in the same language from their elementary school?

 Yes.
-The purpose of the member school feeder pattern is for students to continue their language immersion journey towards adult bilingualism and biliteracy.
-Students are encouraged to add additional languages through language specials.
-Students who come to DCI without a language study background will have to commit to a language track to pursue throughout their time at DCI.
+The purpose of the member school feeder pattern is to allow students to continue their language immersion journey toward bilingualism and biliteracy.
+Students entering DCI without a prior language immersion background must also commit to one language track—Chinese, French, or Spanish—which they will pursue throughout their time at DCI.

 What education program/models are featured at DCI?

-DCI is an authorized International Baccalaureate World School and offers the IB Middle Years Program for grades 6-10.
-DCI offers the IB Diploma Program and Career Program for grades 11-12.
-Students will leave DCI having earned one or more of the following options: DCI Diploma, an IB Diploma, the International Baccalaureate Career Certification, course-specific IB certificates, and/or the IB Bilingual Diploma.
+DCI is an authorized International Baccalaureate (IB) World School offering the IB Middle Years Program (MYP) for all students in Grades 6–10 and both the IB Diploma Program (DP) and IB Career Program (CP) for students in Grades 11–12.
+Students graduate from DCI having earned one or more of the following: a DCI Diploma, an IB Diploma, an IB Career-related Certificate, course-specific IB certificates, and/or an IB Bilingual Diploma.
 DCI offers students the opportunity to continue their immersion experience by taking up to 50 percent of classes in their target immersion language (Chinese, French, or Spanish).

 What is the start time?